Glencoe, Illinois

-Glencoe (/ˈglɛnˌkoʊ/) is a lakefront village in northeastern Cook County, Illinois, United States.
+Glencoe (/ˈglɛnˌkoʊ/) is a lakefront village in northeastern Cook County, Illinois, United States, 21 mi north of downtown Chicago.
 As of the 2020 census, the population was 8,849.
 Glencoe is part of Chicago's North Shore and one of the wealthiest communities in Illinois.
-According to the United States Census Bureau, the median household income in Glencoe was $228,750 in 2022.
+Based on 2023 census data, the median household income in Glencoe was $250,001 making it the second wealthiest Illinois ZIP code.

 History

 Opinions differ about the origins of the village's name.
 Some attribute it to an early resident, Matthew Coe.
 Others say it is named for the area of Scotland of the same name.
 It developed in the late 19th century around a railroad stop.
 Former Chicago mayor Walter S. Gurnee had become president of the line connecting Chicago and Milwaukee, and often bought up and developed land around railroad stops.
 Thus, one historian believes the name derives from the maiden name of Gurnee's wife, since Gurnee bought the land in 1867 and began subdivision, although financial problems prevented him from building a home there and he returned to New York for his final years.
 The village's first seal was based on the seal of Glencoe, Scotland.

 During the late 19th and early 20th centuries, many elegant homes were built in Glencoe.
 Most notably, the village is home to the world's third largest collection of Frank Lloyd Wright structures: the Ravine Bluff subdivision contains seven houses, a concrete bridge and three sculptural markers.
 There are also two larger, individually built homes, located nearby Ravine Bluffs.
 In addition to Wright, there are houses designed by Howard Van Doren Shaw, David Adler, Robert E. Seyfarth and George Washington Maher, Benjamin Marshall, among others.
 Writers Theater was designed by Jeanne Gang.